wp-plugins/standout-stories-by-contextly/readme.txt

 == About Contextly ==

-Started by veteran online journalist Ryan Singel, a longtime writer and editor for Wired, Contextly creates tools for sites that care about their content.
-Our flagship product is a related links tool that helps readers find interesting stories to read and puts stories into context.
+Contextly creates tools for sites that care about their content.
+[Contextly](http://contextly.com "Contextly") was founded in 2010 by veteran online journalist Ryan Singel, a longtime writer and editor for Wired, Our flagship product is a related links tool that helps readers find interesting stories to read and puts stories into context.
 The tool helps publishers get more page views, demonstrate their authority, get more page views, and get more revenue.
 All without poor quality links to low-quality content on other sites.